Skip to main content

 This column should be populated in cases where the collection name has changed.

-THe column should include the name which the collection had preior to the newly given name
+The column should include the name that the collection had prior to the newly given name.

 • Paid